gabrielmcg/Docker-docs/ops/README.md

 </code></pre>

 <p class="p">The guestbook application needs to communicate to Redis slaves to read data.
 To make the Redis slaves discoverable,
-  you need to set up a Service that provides transparent load balancing to the set of Pods.</p>
+  you need to set up a service that provides transparent load balancing to the set of pods.</p>

 <pre class="pre codeblock"><code># cat redis-slave-service.yaml